-&lt;sup>13Fesenkov Astrophysical Institute, Almaty, Kazakhstan detections of spin-up YORP.
-In order to better understand the YORP effect and its important influence on the evolution of the Solar System, further detections (and non-detections) must be made.
+Asteroids with shorter rotation periods can more readily be observed in a single night, making them more lucrative targets.
+Objects with fast rotation are more likely to be in a spin-up configuration; hence, there is a bias towards detections of spin-up YORP.
+In order to better understand the YORP effect and its important influence on the evolution of the Solar system, further detections (and nondetections) must be made.
 As the process of making a YORP detection includes the development of a detailed physical model, the pursuit of YORP detections provides wider benefits to the overall understanding of asteroid evolution.
-Since April 2010, our group has been monitoring a selection of small asteroids that are strong candidates for direct detection of the YORP effect.
-The majority of these observations were conducted through a European Southern Observatory Large Programme with the 3.6 m New Technology Telescope (NTT) at La Silla, Chile.
-Accompanying observations have been made with various small and medium sized telescopes, with most imaging conducted at optical wavelengths.
-Asteroids that are closer to the Sun are exposed to more solar insolation, which in turn increases the strength of the YORP effect, thus all of the targets are near-Earth asteroids (NEAs).
+Since 2010 April, our group has been monitoring a selection of small asteroids that are strong candidates for direct detection of the YORP effect.
+The majority of these observations were conducted through a European Southern Observatory Large Programme with the 3.6-m New Technology Telescope (NTT) at La Silla, Chile.
+Accompanying observations have been made with various small- and medium-sized telescopes, with most imaging conducted at optical wavelengths.
+Asteroids that are closer to the Sun are exposed to more solar insolation, which, in turn, increases the strength of the YORP effect, thus all of the targets are near-Earth asteroids (NEAs).
 Asteroids were selected for their long-term observability, the range of achievable viewing geometries and their short rotation periods.
-By selecting targets with short rotation periods, we could ensure that several full rotations could be observed over the course of a single night, or several nights with lightcurve folding.
-Aside from observational constraints, the short-period (<8 h) regime is critical to understanding the fate of asteroids in a spin-up configuration.
+By selecting targets with short rotation periods, we could ensure that several full rotations could be observed over the course of a single night, or several nights with light-curve folding.
+Aside from observational constraints, the short-period (<8h) regime is critical to understanding the fate of asteroids in a spin-up configuration.
 Objects must either reach a state of rotational equilibrium or accelerate beyond the spin-breakup barrier and experience a disruptive event.
-Probing asteroids that are close to the breakup limit thus makes it possible to link each asteroid's physical properties not only to its YORP state, but to its evolutionary track.
+Probing asteroids that are close to the break-up limit thus makes it possible to link each asteroid's physical properties not only to its YORP state, but to its evolutionary track.
 This study focuses on one target from our campaign, (23187) 2000 PN9 (herafter PN9), which was observed using optical and planetary radar facilities between 2001 and 2020.
 PN9 is an Apollo-class NEA that has been designated as a potentially hazardous asteroid.
-It was discovered by the Lincoln Near-Earth Asteroid Research (LINEAR) tracking programme in August 2000 (Moravec et al. 2000) with a semi-major axis of 1.85 AU and an eccentricity of 0.59.
+It was discovered by the Lincoln Near-Earth Asteroid Research (LINEAR) tracking programme in 2000 August (Moravec et al. 2000) with a semimajor axis of 1.85 au and an eccentricity of 0.59.